cyanliu-zzz/browser-ext/hide_reddit_users/README.md

 # Hide reddit users
-Hides the name of reddit users from all posts and comments
+Hides the name of reddit users from all posts and comments that loaded with the initial page load.
+Convenient for taking screenshots of posts or threads without immediately revealing identifying information

-(or at least ideally)